uoft-course-scheduler/course-scheduler-app/doc/phase3/Planning.md

 # Planning.md

-## U of T Time Table Creator
+## U of T Timetable Creator

-Our plan was to build a U of T Time Table Creator that would drastically reduce the amount of time necessary for a student to plan their courses.
-The U of T Time Table Creator would be a web app that allowed students to list all their desired courses in one go, and automatically generate possible timetables for them.
+Our plan was to build a U of T Timetable Creator that would drastically reduce the amount of time necessary for a student to plan their courses.
+The U of T Timetable Creator would be a web app that allowed students to list all their desired courses in one go, and automatically generate possible timetables for them.
 This would make it much easier for the student to visualize what sections they must take.

 To plan our course of action, we repeatedly divided the project into smaller and smaller sized chunks until it reaches a point where a single person can reasonably complete it.
 We then added these chunks into our sprint backlog.